 When Corey bleeds out, he asks the Gemstone siblings not to try to save his life or call for help, but to pray for him.
 Jesse starts out quite stilted, but as they pray, the kids’ prayer becomes more and more authentic.
 For once, I truly believe they are in touch with God.
 They forgive Corey.

 A show that began as a clear condemnation of extravagant wealth and megachurch financial abuse resolved everything but that crux, and let its evildoers off the hook for the price of minor growth.
-They don’t learn much, it’s no Schitt’s Creek, but the characters do become slightly less evil.
+They don’t learn much, it’s not a soft show like Schitt’s Creek, but the characters do become slightly less evil.
 In many ways, this finale was a grand disappointment.
 A happy ending for miserable people.

 “He said it’s not over.
 The evil is still here.” –Maggie Holvey, The X-Files S2E21 “The Calusari”